Love-13/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that lists all the fileseven the ones beginning with period
+a script that lists all files even the ones which are normally hidden